awsdocs/aws-java-developer-guide-v2/doc_source/java_dynamodb_code_examples.md

         return -1;
     }
 ```
-Queries a table by using the DynamoDbClient and a secondary index\.
+Queries a table by using `DynamoDbClient` and a secondary index\.

 ```
     public static void queryIndex(DynamoDbClient ddb, String tableName) {